-Pro forma as adjusted net tangible book value per share reflects the pro forma adjustments described above and the sale by us of 9,231,000 shares of our common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discount and estimated offering expenses.
-Our pro forma as adjusted net tangible book value as of March 31, 2017 would have been \$203.2 million, or \$2.55 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$1.20 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$10.45 per share to investors purchasing shares of our common stock in this offering at the assumed initial public offering price.
+Pro forma as adjusted net tangible book value per share reflects the pro forma adjustments described above and the sale by us of 9,231,000 shares of our common stock in this offering at the initial public offering price of \$15.00 per share, and after deducting the underwriting discount and estimated offering expenses.
+Our pro forma as adjusted net tangible book value as of March 31, 2017 would have been \$220.4 million, or \$2.77 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$1.41 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$12.23 per share to investors purchasing shares of our common stock in this offering at the initial public offering price.